 Marketing activities done within the retail store are called In-store marketing activities.
 These below the line activities make use of various point of sales to get the most return out of the investments.

 Advantages of Below the line marketing

-Below the line advertising strategies are designed according to the needs of a specific target group and hence can be molded differently for different customer groups.
+- Tailor-Made: Below the line advertising strategies are designed according to the needs of a specific target group and hence can be moulded differently for different customer groups.

 Through the Line